Shubham-21-dev/SIH2020-IntelliSync-for-managing-traffic-flow/README.md

 - use deep computer vision to better grasp/understand the environment around,
 - feature engineering (what other features might be affecting traffic in the network)
 - bring this project from simulation to real world

-# Acknowledgements
-Thanks Andrea.
-Your repo really helped us in our project.

-**References**-
-Andrea Vidali